 3) Night Watch.
 Dread of all dreads now you have to do watch at night, even when your not sailing?!?!?

 Now night watch takes some getting used to.
 Luckily with 4 people on board, it’s not such a big deal.
 And we are prepared with weapons!
 Not guns, but there is lots of cool stuff on a sailboat.
+It is strange to think that if we were in the US, depending on which state (you can look at the ccw reciprocity map here), we could protect ourselves with legal firearms.
 I guess if it ever got to the point where we finally needed guns, one of us would start exploring the best firearm options that would be suitable for all four of us to be able to use, so no doubt extensive research into websites similar to TheTruthAboutGuns.com and others would take place if we ever felt the need!

 First Line of Defense- 400,000 candle power spotlight.
 If you see someone lurking in a dugout canoe or a fishing boat with mysterious “engine trouble” light them up!
 Let them know you’re there, awake, and give them a good bout of night-blindness.
 In fact, every 15 minutes just randomly shine the light somewhere.
 Light up everything.
 Birds, fishermen, random waves, it doesn’t matter.
 That will keep them on their toes, and hopefully let them know you’re not an easy target.